Tamrat Desta: Life and career

 In 1999, Tamrat relocated to Addis Ababa to pursue his music career.
-He released his debut album, Anleyaym in 2004.
+His first album, Anleyaym was released in 2004.
 Most of the lyrics on this CD were written by Habtamu Bogale, and the melodies of six tracks were composed by himself.
-Tamrat released his sophomore album Kanchi Aybeltm in 2008, with reaching major achievements.
+Tamrat released his sophomore album Kanchi Aybeltm in 2008, reaching major achievements.
 In 2014, Tamrat released an album called Keza Sefer.
+In addition to contributing more than nine singles, he has also composed melodies for various singers Gossaye Tesfaye, Tadele Gemechu, Yerdaw Tena, Mamila and Kitchini, Meselu Fantahun, Haileyesus Feysa, Dereje Dubale, Tibebu Workiye, Tigist Woyoso, and Wondimu Jira are among the vocalists who played his melody compositions.